 On-campus job opportunities are available to students, with priority given to those who qualify for the Federal College Work Study Program.
 Please visit the Career Development Center to receive information on how to apply for on-campus employment.

 The Career Development Center also assists students in networking with off-campus employment, internships, and everyday jobs.
-Click here to visit the Career Development Center website, or visit the Center in Sieker Hall, Student Life Office.
+Click here to learn more about the Career Development Center, or visit the Center in Sieker Hall, Student Life Office.

 The Federal Work Study program provides funds for part-time employment to help students finance the cost of post-secondary education.